What is the OSAP-DANB-DALE Foundation Collaboration?

 The Organization for Safety, Asepsis and Prevention (OSAP), the Dental Assisting National Board (DANB) and the DALE Foundation are working on a comprehensive infection control education and credentialing initiative.
 The collaboration includes four elements:

-- A four-step educational program and assessment
+- A three-step educational program and assessment

 - A professional certification designed for the dental team and other clinicians, including infection control coordinators

 - An industry certification intended for consultants, sales representatives, corporate educators and other professionals who work for the companies that manufacture or distribute dental infection control products